Using lean ground turkey breast turns these Turkey Stuffed Shells with Fresh Marinara Sauce into a low fat, easy, and tasty family-friendly meal.

 So I turned to Cooking Light to set us straight.
 And help us on our path back.

-But I found/find Cooking Light's recipes to be a bit bland.
-Maybe America loves them, but I didn't.
-So I've learned to modify Cooking Light's recipes to add a bit more flavor, but not fat, and I've learned to cook all other recipes with less fat.
+I find many "light" recipes to be bland.
+So I've learned to modify recipes to add a bit more flavor, but not fat, or added calories.

 The result?
 Both my husband and I got back to our LA weights -10.